BITNULLS/storybook/backend/api.md

     }
 ```

-if email is a match and sends a link to the password/reset endpoint.
+if an email is a match, then sends a link to the password/reset endpoint.
 If not, returns "status": "fail" for the following conditions:

-1. Email was not provided
+1. Email was not provided.
-2. Email failed sanitization check of more than 8 characters &/or
+2. Email failed sanitization check of more than 8 characters &/or alphanumeric.
-    alphanumeric
+3. Error when querying database.
-3. Error when querying the database
+4. No email matches what was passed.
-4. No email matches what was passed
+5. Error when querying database.

 ## Password Reset